 Be sure to ask every applicant the same questions.
 This gives each candidate the same opportunity to perform.
 Do ask questions that are relevant to the role and make them relevant to the business.
 That way, you are likely to get more relevant responses that apply to your business.

 Manage expectations and be clear about the interview process.
 You’ll probably leave this to the recruitment consultant to feedback and inform but it`s polite to let the candidate know at the interview stage what the next steps are and do make sure you can stick to the timescales and process.

 It’s a given that the right salary is offered.
 But benefits can really be a deal-breaker too.
 Offering favourable employee benefits can really make the difference, between candidates accepting an offer or decline it.

 Building your brand reputation as sought after employer, will go a long way too.
 Your benefits do not need to be gold-standard but demonstrating investment in people can be a can both attract and retain the candidates you are looking for.

 Need some advice, why not see how our human resource services can help?

 You should think about how to retain your new recruits, now that they have joined your business.
 Tap into their passion to succeed.
 Work on a career development programme with them that would include a robust training programme.
 This in turn, will keep them engaged and wanting to excel and grow in your business.

-we are fully accredited, and pride ourselves on investing in our people so you’re in safe hands
+we’re each accredited or on the way to accreditation, and pride ourselves on investing in our people so you’re in safe hands